webplatform/docs/css/properties/orphans/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|The orphans CSS property refers to the minimum number of lines in a block container that must be left at the bottom of the page.
-This property is normally used to control how page breaks occur.}}
+{{Summary_Section|In typography terms, an orphan is the first line of a paragraph that is left behind on the old page while the paragraph continues on the next.
+The orphans CSS property refers to the minimum number of lines in a block container that must be left at the bottom of the old page.
+This property is normally used to control how page breaks occur.
+This property only affects paged media such as print.

+}}
 {{CSS Property
 |Initial value=2
 |Applies to=All elements